Community Programs.

 Exercise medicine is one of the cheapest and well-researched forms of prevention, management, and treatment for chronic conditions.
 Yet many people in our communities who would benefit from clinical exercise as medicine do not have access to it.
 Our goal at Chronic Care Australia (CCA) is to improve the mental and physical health of all Australians with whole person treatment solutions so that they can live well for longer.

-Over the past four years, CCA has funded and offered our community programs in loving memory of some very special people who have touched our hearts, and the hearts of many in their communities.
+Over the past five years, CCA has funded and offered our community programs in loving memory of some very special people who have touched our hearts, and the hearts of many in their communities.
 There are now eight different community programs dedicated to the memory of extraordinary people who valued our community and inspired the very best in everyone they encountered.

 Care Currency.